Know all about the importance of self-care? I have some handy tips sprinkled all throughout this whole post that I feel are really helpful.

 But for real, it works.

-So first, brainstorm a list of self-care ideas...that YOU like.
+Brainstorm a list of self-care ideas that YOU like.

 Try to make a list of at least 10.